jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ## Exploring Different Geographies

 Finally, I performed the same analysis above on three other locations in states with relatively high solar energy generation -- Texas and parts of
 Florida and North Carolina.
-Once again, I examined both (1) what is the pattern of "ideal" (without weather interruption) solar power generation throughout the year and (2) how far short of that ideal does reality fall?
-As with the previous section, I normalize the analysis for size of the system by showing electricity generation in terms of hours of system peak output per day.
+Starting with the pattern of "full capacity" (without weather interruption) throughout the year in each locale: